dedurus/gulp-sass-starter/README.md

     gulp default
 ```
 and voilà.
 You are ready to go live!
-This task runs the 'css' and 'js' tasks in parallel and the 'html' task after they have finished, and minifies HTML,CSS and JS
+This task runs the **css** and **js** tasks in parallel and the **html** task after they have finished, and minifies HTML, CSS and JS

 Each taks will log any error encountered and inform you in the console.

+#### Configuration
 For fine grained source and destination paths, edit **src** and **dest** variables inside **gulpfile.js**

 ### TODO
 * Add more usefull mixins, and maybe include Bootstrap v4 as a possibiilty
 * Add hot loading because pressing F5 all the time is so boring
+* Add confniguration feature that will enable sequentual order of minimized and concatinated CSS files.
+Currently, CSS files are concatinated in alphabetical order, which may be problematic due to overriding styles

 ### Changelog